espressif/esp-freertos-coremqtt/examples/tls_mutual_auth/README.md

 Paste the generated CSR in the [Mosquitto test certificate signer](https://test.mosquitto.org/ssl/index.php), click Submit and copy the downloaded `client.crt` in the `main` directory.

+Please paste the contents of your root certificate auth in PEM format in the `root_cert_auth.pem` file.

-Please note, that the supplied files `client.crt` and `client.key` in the `main` directory are only placeholders for your client certificate and key (i.e. the example "as is" would compile but would not connect to the broker)
+Please note, that the supplied files `client.crt`, `client.key` and `root_cert_auth.pem` in the `main` directory are only placeholders for your client certificate, key and root certificate (i.e. the example "as is" would compile but would not connect to the broker)

 ### Build and Flash